Azure/bicep-registry-modules/avm/res/azure-stack-hci/cluster/README.md

 ### Example 3: _Deploy Azure Stack HCI Cluster in Azure with a 2 node switched configuration WAF aligned_

-This test deploys an Azure VM to host a 2 node switched Azure Stack HCI cluster, validates the cluster configuration, and then deploys the cluster.
-WAF aligned.
+This test deploys an Azure VM to host a 2 node switched Azure Stack HCI cluster, validates the cluster configuration, and then deploys the cluster WAF aligned.

 <details>